 When my daughter asked questions about lions and tigers, we brought her to a big cat rescue.
 When she asked about whales and dolphins, we took her off the coast of California for a whale watching excursion.
 It is a bit trickier to bring dinosaurs to life.
 When she became fascinated with them, I immediately went on the hunt for ways to bring a little bit of life to our picture books and Google searches.
 Here is what I found.

 San Diego Natural History Museum

 The San Diego Natural History Museum was a fabulous tool to show just how big these prehistoric beasts were.
-Currently they have an exhibition called “Dino Jaws” that runs through September 12, 2013.
-If you miss the Dino Jaws exhibit, the museum has a permanent, highly interactive exhibit called “Fossil Mysteries” that completely captivated my four-year old.
+The museum houses a permanent, highly interactive exhibit called “Fossil Mysteries” that completely captivated my four-year old.

 Natural History Museum Los Angeles County